bradleywb426/Pewlett-Hackard-Analysis/README.md

 Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

 --------------

-## Overview

-V. Isualize has tasked us with analyzing the relationship between city types and how Pyber usage differs amongst the city types.
-First, we had to create and provide a Dataframe for our analysis, and then make a line plot illustrating the differences.

 ## Results